Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Subarachnoid hemorrhage - sudden bleeding into the subarachnoid space.
-The most common cause of spontaneous bleeding is aneurysm rupture.
-Subarachnoid hemorrhage is manifested by a sudden acute headache, usually with loss or impairment of consciousness.
-Often, secondary vascular spasm (causing focal cerebral ischemia), the phenomena of meningism and hydrocephalus (leading to persistent headache and lethargy) are often noted.
-The diagnosis is made on the basis of CT results and analysis of CSF.
-Medical care - neurosurgical intervention and symptomatic treatment - is provided in specialized centers.
+Subarachnoid hemorrhage is a sudden bleeding into the subarachnoid space.
+The most common cause of spontaneous bleeding is a ruptured aneurysm.
+Subarachnoid hemorrhage is characterized by sudden acute headache, usually with loss or impairment of consciousness.
+Secondary vascular spasm (causing focal cerebral ischemia), meningismus, and hydrocephalus (leading to persistent headache and lethargy) are often observed.
+Diagnosis is based on CT and CSF analysis.
+Medical care - neurosurgery and symptomatic treatment - is provided in specialized centers.

-Subarachnoid hemorrhage occurs as a result of the release of blood from a ruptured aneurysm into the space between the arachnoid and the pia mater.
-The most common cause of subarachnoid hemorrhage is a traumatic brain injury, but traumatic subarachnoid hemorrhage is considered as an independent nosology.
-Spontaneous (primary) subarachnoid hemorrhage in approximately 85% of cases is due to a rupture of intracranial aneurysms, most often congenital saccular or threatening like.
-Bleeding can stop spontaneously.
-Aneurysm rupture can occur at any age, but more often occurs between the ages of 40-65 years.
-Less common causes are mycotic aneurysms, arteriovenous malformations and diseases with hemorrhagic syndrome.
+Subarachnoid hemorrhage occurs when blood leaks from a ruptured aneurysm into the space between the arachnoid and pia mater.
+The most common cause of subarachnoid hemorrhage is craniocerebral trauma, but traumatic subarachnoid hemorrhage is considered an independent nosology.
+Spontaneous (primary) subarachnoid hemorrhage in approximately 85% of cases is caused by rupture of intracranial aneurysms, most often congenital saccular or grape-like.
+Bleeding may stop spontaneously.
+Aneurysm rupture can occur at any age, but most often occurs between the ages of 40 and 65.
+Less common causes are mycotic aneurysms, arteriovenous malformations, and diseases with hemorrhagic syndrome.

-Blood entering the subarachnoid space causes irritation of the meningeal membranes, aseptic meningitis, and an increase in intracranial pressure over several days or weeks.
-Secondary vascular spasm can lead to focal cerebral ischemia; about 25% of patients develop symptoms of TIA or ischemic stroke.
-The most pronounced cerebral edema and the risk of vascular spasm with the subsequent formation of infarction sites (brain swelling) is observed between 72 hours and 10 days after hemorrhage.
-Often develops secondary acute hydrocephalus.
-Sometimes there is a repeated aneurysm rupture and recurrence of bleeding, most often during the first week of the disease.
+Blood entering the subarachnoid space causes irritation of the meninges, aseptic meningitis, and increased intracranial pressure over several days or weeks.
+Secondary vascular spasm may lead to focal cerebral ischemia; approximately 25% of patients develop symptoms of TIA or ischemic stroke.
+The maximum pronounced cerebral edema and the risk of vascular spasm with subsequent formation of infarction areas (brain swelling) is observed between 72 hours and 10 days after the hemorrhage.
+Secondary acute hydrocephalus often develops.
+Sometimes the aneurysm ruptures again and the bleeding recurs, most often during the first week of the disease.

 ICD-10 codes: